Benchmark Framework Guide

 NDCG@10 0.5304 0.4443 0.6590 +24.3% +48.3%

-2. Run With Real Data
+3. Run With Real Data (Python API)

-from benchmark_hybrid_retrieval import HybridRetrievalBenchmark
+from scripts.benchmark_hybrid_retrieval import HybridRetrievalBenchmark

 from src.retrieval.vector_store_real import VectorStoreReal